eliseshaffer/portfolio/src/uses.md

 ## Computers
 - My personal laptop is a 14inch MacBook Pro with the M1 Pro processor
-- My work laptop is a 16inch Intel MacBook Pro
 - I have a custom built gaming PC

 ## Peripherals